wynnblevins/wifissure/README.md

 # Wifissure
 Wifissure is a python script which can be used to crack wifi passwords.
-DISCLAIMER... don't use my script to crack wifi networks the you don't have permission to access.
+DISCLAIMER... don't use my script to crack wifi networks you don't have permission to access.
 I'll not be held responsible for your nefarious script kiddie ways.

 ## Prerequisites and Set Up
 You'll need a wireless adapter that supports monitor mode.